calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

     y_obs = pm.Binomial("y_obs", n=n, p=p, observed=y)
 ```

-The resulting parameter estimates show that we have a significant negative effect as distance increases and a significant positive effect as the angle increases.
+The resulting parameter estimates show that we have a negative effect as distance increases and a positive effect as the angle increases.

 ```
 |      | mean   | sd    | hpd_3% | hpd_97% |